contao/docs-archive/manual/en/01-installation/installing-contao.md

 ### The document root

-In production, make sure to specify the `web/` directory as the document root of your website using the admin panel of your web hosting provider.
+In production, make sure to specify the `web/` directory as the document root of your website (e.g. using the admin panel of your web hosting provider).

 > #### info:: Note
 > More detailed information relating to the folder structure can be found in